 KPMG LLP, and its predecessor entities, has been the Group's statutory auditor since the Group in its current form was created by reverse takeover in 1959.
 The Board keeps under careful review the independence of the auditor and the quality of its services to the Group and is satisfied that KPMG LLP provides a high quality, objective and cost effective service, from the sound base of its understanding of the Group's business.
-The Financial Reporting Council is consulting on amendments to the Code in the light of pronouncements by the Competition and Markets Authority and the European Parliament in relation to external auditor rotation.
-However, under the recent EU Audit Directive and EU Regulation the Company will be required to appoint a different external auditor no later than 2020.
-It is not the current intention of the Board to put the external audit contract out to tender, but this position will be kept under regular review.
+Although the Code would now recommend the company re-tender the audit, under the recent EU Audit Directive and EU Regulation the Company will be required to appoint a different external auditor by 2020.
+It is therefore not the current intention of the Board to put the external audit contract out to tender before then, but the position will be kept under regular review.
 The Board has a policy of using KPMG LLP to provide non-audit services to the Group only in relation to matters closely associated with the audit and maintains close scrutiny of its non-audit services and fees in order to safeguard objectivity and independence.